paratestphp/paratest/docs/code-coverage.md

 ````

-If you want to enable [xdebug on premise](#on-premise-activation), it gets a little bit more complicated due to subprocess structure that `paratest` uses.
+If you want to enable [xdebug on premise](#on-premise-activation), it gets a little bit more complicated due to the subprocess structure that `paratest` uses.
 We need to not only invoke `paratest` itself with `xdebug` enabled but need to also tell it to invoke the subprocesses in that way.
 This can can be done with the [`--passthru-php` option](https://github.com/paratestphp/paratest/issues/360).